rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter13/DMDB_BN_CH13.md

 While checksums will almost certainly detect the existence of a media failure or a failure to read or write correctly, it does not help us correct the error.

 To deal with this problem, we can implement a policy known as `stable storage` on a disk or on several disks.
 The general idea is that sectors are paired, and each pair represents one sector-contents $X$.
-WE shall refer to the pair of sectors representing $X$ as the "left" and "right" copies, $X_L$ and $X_R$.
+We shall refer to the pair of sectors representing $X$ as the "left" and "right" copies, $X_L$ and $X_R$.

 We shall assume that if the read function returns a good value $w$ for either $X_L$ or $X_R$, then $w$ is the true value of $X$.
 The stable-storage writing policy is: